jjburke3/fantasyFootball/dbConn/README.md

 # Database Connection

-Functions to connect to database through SSH
+Functions to connect to database through SSH, and to properly assign id numbers to teams and players